g-jgreen/documentation/content/iothubs/google.md

 ## Device Authentication flow
 ![autenticationflow](/features/iothubs/authenticationflow.png)

-The device creates a JWT in order to connect to the MQTT Bridge, the device connects using the deviceId and JWT.
+The device creates a JWT based on the Private key and Project Id in order to connect to the MQTT Bridge, the device connects using the deviceId and JWT.
 MQTT Bridge verifies the signature and connects the device.

 ## Client code for pushing data to Google Pub/Sub in Node.JS